-Eyelid surgery, also called blepharoplasty, is a procedure that removes excess fat, skin and muscle from the upper and lower eyelids.
+Eyelid surgery, also called blepharoplasty, removes excess fat, skin and muscle from the upper and lower eyelids.
 It is the second most common aesthetic procedure performed by plastic surgeons and is also referred to as an eyelid lift.

 Drooping eyelids and eyelid puffiness are common problems.
 They can occur due to aging, genetics, and the steady downward pull of gravity.
 These conditions can be treated with blepharoplasty.